 Effective for plan years beginning on or after Jan.
-1, 2013, an employee's annual pre-tax salary reduction contributions to a health flexible spending account (FSA) must be limited to \$2,500 (as adjusted for inflation).
-The \$2,500 limit was increased to \$2,550 for taxable years beginning in 2015 and 2016.
-The IRS typically announces whether the limit will be adjusted for the next year toward the end of the year.
+1, 2013, an employee's annual pre-tax salary reduction contributions to a health FSA must be limited to \$2,500 (as adjusted for inflation).
+The \$2,500 limit was increased to \$2,550 for taxable years beginning in 2015 and 2016, and then increased again to \$2,600 for taxable years beginning in 2017.
+On Oct.
+19, 2017, the IRS released Revenue Procedure 2017-58, which increased the FSA dollar limit on employee salary reduction contributions to \$2,650 for taxable years beginning in 2018.

-The FSA limit does not apply to employer contributions to the health FSA, and does not impact contributions under other employer-provided coverage.
-For example, employee salary reduction contributions to an FSA for dependent care assistance or adoption care assistance are not affected by the health FSA limit.
+The limit does not apply to employer contributions to the health FSA, and does not impact contributions under other employer-provided coverage.
+For example, employee salary reduction contributions to an FSA for dependent care or adoption care assistance are not affected by the health FSA limit.

-Update your health FSA's contribution limit: \Box Work with your advisors to monitor IRS guidance on the health FSA limit for 2017. ☐ Once the 2017 health FSA limit is announced, confirm that your health FSA will not allow employees to make pre-tax contributions in excess of the limit for the 2017 plan year. ☐ If the 2017 limit is announced too late for your open enrollment, you can use the 2016 limit to ensure compliance. \Box Communicate the health FSA limit to employees as part of the open enrollment process.
+Update your health FSA's contribution limit: \Box Confirm that your health FSA will not allow employees to make pre-tax contributions in excess of \$2,650 for the 2018 plan year. \square Communicate the health FSA limit to employees as part of the open enrollment process.